fangger4396/energon_example/cement.md

 ## Example 2: Using Genome Data with Energon for Model 2

+### Step 1.
+Install the Energon tool and datasets
 As you have downloaded the Energon tools, you can start from step 2 here.

 ### Step 2.
-Writing EnergonQL to extract the data required for ELF
+Writing EnergonQL to extract the data required for LF
 You can write **EnergonQL** queries to extrac the followling list of features of **Genome** data for Model 2.

 `SELECT Chilled_Water + Hot_Water + Solar + Electricity + Weather`\